dawncast/vintagevault/README.md

 **app features:**
 - As a user, I want to be able to add a new piece of clothing to the app
-- As a user, I want to be able to see all the clothing items I had added to the app
+- As a user, I want to be able to see all the clothing items I have added to the catalogue
-- As a user, I want to be able to filter all clothing based on price and/or size
+- As a user, I want to be able to sort the clothing catalogue by price
+- As a user, I want to be able to sort the clothing catalogue by date
+- As a user, I want to be prompted back to the display menu after each task unless I quit app